jamestcole/tech201_virtualisation/READMETWOENV.md

-The provisionfile should look like this :
+The provisionfile should look like this, -y automatically confirms choices:

 ```
 #!/bin/bash